Moesera/semester-project/README.md

 # semester-project

-This is the reprository for my semester project Front-End Development 2021
+This is the reprository for my semester project in Front-End Development november to december 17.
+2021